 We may ask you to wear a gown.
 You will lie down on the table.
 We will then place sticky patches (electrodes) on your chest.
-We will put blood pressure cuffs on your fingers and your arm.
-We may place an IV in your arm or hand in case you need fluids or medicine.
-The table has safety straps that will wrap around you.
-The straps keep you safe when the table is being tilted upright.
+We will put blood pressure cuffs on your finger and your arm.
+We may place an IV in your arm or hand in case you need fluids or medication.
+The table has safety straps that will wrap around you and will keep you safe when the table is being tilted upright.

-The test starts with you lying flat on the table.
-We tilt the table upright for about thirty minutes.
-We will watch your blood pressure, heart rate, and symptoms closely during the test.
+The test starts with you lying flat on the table for 15 minutes.
+After baseline heart rate and blood pressure readings have been taken, the table will be tilted upright for about thirty minutes.
+We will watch your blood pressure and heart rate, closely during the test and will ask you regularly about your symptoms.
 You may need medicine to help reproduce your symptoms.
-If you faint at any time during the test, we will return the table to the flat position and watch you closely.
-You may return to your normal routine once your test is complete.
+If you faint, become symptomatic, or request to stop at any time during the test, we will return the table to the flat position and monitor your vitals and symptoms closely for 10-15 minutes.

 A tilt table test is safe, and problems are rare.
 Risks may include low blood pressure and a pause between heart beats.
 This will get better after you and the table are returned to the flat position.

 Your provider will reach out to you to discuss the results and next steps.